 Equipment

-I use a large 12 " non-stick frypan when I'm making my sauces like this one here.
+I use a large 12 " non-stick frypan when I'm making my sauces.
 But if you don't have one exactly like this don't worry.
 Just try to use one that is non-stick, that's the most important thing.

 A good pasta scoop and cutting board comes in handy too for cutting ingredients as well.